 FT-IR spectroscopy

 FT-IR studies were carried out using Shimadzu FTIR 8400S.
-The pellets were prepared with KBr using pure drug, polymers and crushed tablet formulations, and the spectra recorded in the range of 400 - 4000 cm-1.
+The pellets were prepared with KBr using pure drug, polymers and crushed tablet formulations.
+Spectra were recorded in the range of 400-4000 cm-1.

 Thermal analysis